cgruver/okd4-upi-lab-setup/docs/pages/DeployOKD.md

 ### Now let's sit back and watch the install:

+__Note: It is normal to see logs which look like errors while `bootkube` and `kublet` are waiting for resources to be provisioned.__

+__Don't be alarmed if you see streams of `connection refused` errors for a minute or two.__  If the errors persist for more than a few minutes, then you might have real issues, but be patient.

 * To watch a node boot and install:
   * Bootstrap node from the Bastion host: